jmyers7/book/chapters/12-models.md

 (\bW_1,\bb_1),(\bW_2,\bb_2),\ldots,(\bw_d,b_d).
 $$

-The _widths_ of a network are defined to be the dimensions of the hidden vectors.
+The _widths_ of a network are the dimensions of the input and output vectors of the network, as well as the dimensions of the hidden vectors.

 Let's return to our toy dataset from the [previous section](log-reg-sec), but for extra fun let's add four "blobs" of data: